Agison23/Lumisovellus21/docs/mobile/environment-setup.md

 ## Potential issues

 Known issues and how to resolve them:

-- ADB authentication failed (unauthorized)
-  - Accept the ADB prompt on the emulator screen.
-  - Once accepted, the container should detect the device automatically.
-  - You can verify with `adb devices`

 - ADB not found on host
   - Normally Android SDK Platform-Tools would be installed automatically while setting up Android Studio.
 Check if you have the `platform-tools` directory, then add it to your system’s PATH.